paypal/paypalhttp_java/README.md

 ### Error Handling

-`HttpClient#execute` may throw an `IOException` if something went wrong during the course of execution.
-If the server returned a non-200 response, this execption will be an instance of [`HttpException`](./paypalhttp/src/main/java/com/paypal/http/exceptions/HttpException.java) that will contain a status code and headers you can use for debugging.
+`HttpClient#execute` may throw an `IOException` if something goes wrong during the course of execution.
+If the server returns a non-200 response, this execption will be an instance of [`HttpException`](./paypalhttp/src/main/java/com/paypal/http/exceptions/HttpException.java) that will contain a status code and headers that you can use for debugging.

 ```java
 try {